RoshanTalimi/book-python-for-excel/README.md

 # Python for Excel
 A Modern Environment for Automation and Data Analysis
-First Edition
+Edition: First
-(Book by Felix Zumstein from O'Reilly)
+Author: Felix Zumstein

-TODO:
-Make sure you can comit from local cp.
-Check why I dont get verified commits from personal cp.
+Publisher: O'Reilly